Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 clear understanding of some basic CNN knowledge and pipeline, e.g., how data augmentation, gradient flow, receptive fields, and loss function definition and validation in practice.

+**3. Make full use of computer resources**
+GPU utilization during training was only ~20%, indicating that the data pipeline and batch configuration were under-optimized.
+That's due to dataloader without many tricks, like subprocesses.
+Thus, update preprocess/data_split_subset.py, improve training time from 46s/epoch to 6s/epoch.
+And set seed for productivity.

 ## Results

 | Metric | Value |